tgrah521/car-assistant/README.md

 # car-assistant
+* Acitvate Voice assitant by saying "Hey" or Hello or using GPIO PIN 17 Button
-* Whatsapp send messages to COntacts from kontakte.json list
+* Whatsapp send messages to Contacts from kontakte.json list
 * Stream Music from Youtube via voice assistant
 * can ask questions to gemini
 * Playing random song from a txt with name "recently_played.txt"